ACCESS-Community-Hub/PyEarthTools/docs/newuser.md

 ## Main Features of PyEarthTools for Model Definition and Training

 > [!NOTE]
-> Under development
+> This section of the documentation is currently under development

 ## Main Features of PyEarthTools for Model Inference

 > [!NOTE]
-> Under development
+> This section of the documentation is currently under development